App SSH Overview

 Page last updated:

-For example, one of your app instances might be unresponsive, or the log output from the app is inconsistent or incomplete.
-You can SSH into the individual VM that runs the problem instance to troubleshoot.
+If you need to troubleshoot an instance of an application, you can gain SSH access to the app using the SSH proxy and daemon.
+For example, one of the app instances might be unresponsive, or the log output from the app is inconsistent or incomplete.
+You can SSH into the individual VM to troubleshoot the problem instance.

 Note: If you have mutual TLS between the Gorouter and app containers, app containers accept incoming communication only from the Gorouter.
 This disables cf ssh